mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

     return "Hello World!";
 });
 ```

-Complete code to this point:
+The complete code of our `Program.cs` file to this point looks like this:

 ```C#
 var builder = WebApplication.CreateBuilder(args);
 // REGISTER SERVICES HERE